 -You will be ready to greet whoever pops over to visit.

--It's a great example to your children to get up and prepared for the day.
+-It's a great example for your children to get up and prepared for the day.

 -If you have any errands to run, you will be ready to go.